Home > Techniques > Basic Sewing > Stitching + Cutting Corners Correctly

 - This time, instead of cutting off the point, you need to clip into the point.
 Again, be careful to not cut through your seam.

 - Turn your project right side out and see how the corner looks.
-As above, if needed, turn it inside out again and trim away more seam allowance at the corner.
+As above, if need be, turn it inside out again and trim away more seam allowance at the corner.

 - You’ll notice you can see one of our red stitches from the right side.
 You will be stitching with matching thread, so no worries if a thread peeks through.